 Like any appliance, portable electric heaters come in a variety of models and sizes, with different features.
-We’ve put together a guide to make it easy for you to buy your next portable heater so you can stay warm while you wait for the snow and frost to give way to spring flowers.
+We’ve put together a guide to make it easy for you to choose your next portable heater and use it safely.

 Heaters are classified based on how they generate heat.
 Your choice will depend on your heating needs: